 2. American Express Velocity Platinum Card

-For a more affordable annual fee, look to the American Express Velocity Platinum Card with its own sizeable bonus of 100,000 Velocity points for eligible new customers, plus a free return Virgin Australia domestic flight each year, two Virgin Australia lounge passes and two visits to the AMEX Lounge at Sydney Airport.
+For a more affordable annual fee, look to the American Express Velocity Platinum Card with its own bonus of 50,000 Velocity points for eligible new customers (until July 31 2017, this was 100,000 Velocity points), plus a free return Virgin Australia domestic flight each year, two Virgin Australia lounge passes and two visits to the AMEX Lounge at Sydney Airport.

-You'll pay $375 per year to cover all of those perks, plus those bonus points when applying by July 31 2017 and spending at least $1,500 on purchases within the first three months – not to mention, 1.5 Velocity points per dollar spent on most transactions, uncapped.
+You'll pay $375 per year to cover all of those perks, plus those bonus points when applying and spending at least $1,500 on purchases within the first three months – not to mention, 1.5 Velocity points per dollar spent on most transactions, uncapped.

 That's increased to 2.5 Velocity points per dollar when using the card to book Virgin Australia flights (in addition to the points you'd normally earn from flying), with government transactions such as ATO payments earning 0.5 Velocity points per dollar spent.